kdvolder/spring-blog-2015-03/README.md

 </dependency>
 ```

 Then perform a "Maven >> Update Project" to trigger a project configuration update.
-This should cause the processor to be activated.
-If everything worked correctly, the warning should disappear from the editor.
+A Maven project configurator provided by STS will configure JDT APT and activate the processor for Eclipse builds.
+The warning will immediately disappear from the editor.
 You'll also get proper Hover Info:

 ![hover-info]